srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     iotedge restart tempsensor
     ```

-    You do not need to restart the module now, but if you find it stops sending telemetry later, then go back into the **Azure Cloud Shell** and run this command to reset it.
+    You do not need to restart the module now, but if you find it stops sending telemetry later, then go back into Cloud Shell, SSH to your Edge VM, and run this command to reset it.
 Once reset, the module will start sending telemetry again.

 ### Exercise 6: Deploy Azure Stream Analytics as IoT Edge Module